Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Paul Peeters: AXI was established in the eighties, as a spin-off of the ICT service of the VEV (Flemish Economic Alliance, Vlaams Economisch Verbond).
 We chose to become an Oracle partner.
 In the last twenty years, we have offered our IT services to a series of specific sectors, including retail, the public sector, the care sector and service/industry.
 Retail accounts for approximately 50 percent of our turnover.
-AXI has an active presence in the Belgian and Dutch market, and its own offices in Breda.
-We have excellent references, on either side of the border, working with leading partners in their respective industries.
+AXI has an active presence on the Belgian and Dutch markets and its own offices in Breda.
+We have excellent references on either side of the border, working with leading partners in their respective industries.
 Currently AXI generates a turnover of approximately 55 million euros with a workforce of 250 employees.

 Who are your shareholders today?

 Paul Peeters: In early 2017, PE player Indufin came on board, replacing ING.
 Indufin holds a slight majority stake.
 I myself own 20 percent of the company, together with six of my colleagues after an MBO (management buyout).
 We also offered a large number of our employees the opportunity to buy shares in the company.
-Seventy-three employees took us up on our offer, and currently hold a joint stake of 25 percent.
+Seventy-three employees took us up on our offer and currently hold a joint stake of 25 percent.
 The remaining shares are in the hands of two former directors/company officers.

 Why did you choose Indufin as your new private equity partner?